mstdnhomes/bookwyrm/README.md

 ## Set up BookWyrm
 The [documentation website](https://docs.joinbookwyrm.com/) has instruction on how to set up BookWyrm in a [developer environment](https://docs.joinbookwyrm.com/install-dev.html) or [production](https://docs.joinbookwyrm.com/install-prod.html).

+## Docker
+Add a workflow to push docker